ganang/StrokeMatching/README.md

 # Android with C++ & JNI: StrokeMatching

-In 2020 I with the team build Aksaraya.
-Aksaraya is Indonesian learning traditional script which is build on iOS.
-One of the feature is "Stroke Matching" which is similar to Duolingo Learning Japanese Character.
-In this repository contains a sample "Stroke Matching" that implements C++ with JNI.
+In 2020, I and the team built Aksaraya, an Indonesian traditional script learning app designed for iOS.
+One of its features is "Stroke Matching," which matches the user's drawn strokes.
+This repository contains a sample implementation of the 'Stroke Matching' feature for Android, using C++ with JNI."

 # Video Demo
 <img src="Jawa.gif" width="600" height="300" />

 # How to make default strokes
--  Uncomment related to button in "MainActivity" and "activty_main.xml"
+-  Uncomment the code related to the button in both "MainActivity" and "activity_main.xml" files.
--  Comment at "PaintView" line 84 and lines 87-95 and "MainActivity" line 36
+- Comment out the code at "PaintView" line 84, lines 87-95, and "MainActivity" line 36.
+- Run the project.
--  Run project, make your own strokes and then save.
+- Create your own strokes and save them.
-Dont forget to comment and uncomment above steps to use the "Stroke Matching" feature.
+- Afterward, don't forget to comment and uncomment the above steps to use the "Stroke Matching" feature.
 <img src="default.gif" width="600" height="300" />

 # Next Plan: